excid3/noticed/README.md

 ## 📝 Usage

-To generate a notification object, simply run:
+To generate a Notifier, simply run:

 `rails generate noticed:notifier CommentNotifier`

 #### Add Delivery Methods
-Then add your delivery methods to the Notifier.
+Then add delivery methods to the Notifier.
+See [docs/delivery_methods](docs/) for a full list.

 ```ruby
 # app/notifiers/comment_notifier.rb